Bettina Pousttchi

 Bettina Pousttchi predominantly works with sculpture and photography.
 Her site-specific photo installations consistently challenge and expand the formal and conceptual possibilities of photography and often occupy entire building façades.

 Pousttchi first attracted international attention in 2009 with her monumental photographic installation Echo, which covered the four elevations of the Temporäre Kunsthalle at Schlossplatz in Berlin.
-Echo was a visual echo of the former prestigious Palace of the Republic of the GDR, reflecting on the individual’s ability to recall.
+Echo was a visual echo of the former prestigious Palace of the Republic of the GDR, reflecting the urban history of Berlin and collective memory.
 Pousttchi explores the relationship between memory and history from a transnational perspective.
-Such an interlocking approach is key to the artist’s work.

-Pousttchi’s sculptural works provide deeper insight into her interest in the structures of public space, often developed from street furniture like street bollards, crowd barriers or bike racks.
-Her recent sculptures Vertical Highways are transformations of crash barriers.
+Pousttchi’s sculptural works provide deeper insight into her interest in the structures of public space, often developed from street objects like street bollards, crowd barriers or bike racks.
+Her recent sculptures Vertical Highways are transformations of guardrails.
 The vertical alignment and modular use of a prefabricated element change the viewer’s spatial perception and give the work an architectural reference.
-Taking the structures used to establish order in public space, these works address crowd control, the directing of crowds, a theme that is more topical than ever at present.
+By applying techniques such as bending or pressing, and reconceiving their coloring, Pousttchi relieves these everyday objects of their regulatory function and detaches them from their context of meaning, turning them into signs of change, fluid structures and dissolving boundaries.

 For her extensive photo project World Time Clock Pousttchi travelled over several years to different time zones around the world.
 In each place she took a photograph of a public clock always at the same time.
 The planetary piece about the political and social organization of time and space creates a philosophical image of synchronicity and a globalized reality.